2-mo/2-mo.github.io/src/README.md

     desc: Detailed description of this custom item
     link: https://link.to.your.friend

-footer: customize your footer text
+footer: 🌌 the stars my destination
 ---

 This is a blog home page demo.